igor11191708/d3-network-service/README.md

 `execute` - There's only one API method to do requests that gets what type of request you whant to do from the endpont configuration GET, POST, PUT, DELETE

 There are four methods are available currently  GET, POST, PUT, DELETE

+## Parameters
+Pass a [String: CustomStringConvertible] dictionary to the params parameter that avalable for GET, POST, PUT requests

 ### Read